2. Attachment and Trust Instead Of Goodies

 No dog explodes from «zero to one hundred» in the same fraction of a second.
 If you look at the incident in slow motion in a film, you always see that something happened first (stimulus), which led to increased attention of the dog.
 This was followed by physical tension, usually followed by clear body language, rigidity, fixation etc. Then the dog chose its behaviour for the situation and reacted.

 The process may take longer, depending on how far away the stimulus is or how intense it is.
 With a stimulus/dog at a distance of 50 meters, it is usually not yet bad.
-However, the critical limit is reached for most approaching a radius of about 6 metres.
+However, the critical limit is reached for most approaching a radius of approx. 6 metres.

 What actually happened here is that the dog first gave signals to its owner, «hey, a potential confrontation is coming towards us», but the dog owner did not react to it, or did not show his dog that he had understood the situation.